-The work of each specialty block is assessed during or towards the end of the block.
-The work undertaken during the Medicine and Surgery block is the subject of supervisor's assessment.
-Further information concerning the Medicine and Surgery attachment is issued at enrolment or may be obtained from the Faculty Office.
+The work of each rotating block is assessed during or towards the end of the block.
+Information concerning assessment in the Geriatrics/General Practice/Emergency block may be obtained from the Faculty office.

-Students who fail any one of these assessments are required to repeat the subject as a remedial block in Term 5.5, thereby foregoing the right to undertake an elective term.
+Students who fail in any one of these assessments are required to repeat the subject in term 5.5, thereby foregoing the right to undertake an elective term.
+Students are required to obtain a satisfactory level of competence in the work of the repeat term.
 Students who fail more than one block are required to repeat the year.

-Students who satisfy the assessors in each block from 5.1 to 5.4 are required to arrange a personal program of work for Term 5.5 in any department or school within the Faculty, at any hospital or medical institution elsewhere, or with any medical practitioner, provided that details of the Elective Term are submitted in writing and approved by the Dean by the fifth week of Term 5.4.
-Students doing a remedial term following a failed term are required to attain a satisfactory level of competence in the work of the remedial term.
+Students who have obtained a credit level of performance in the clinical component of the 80.400 Integrated Clinical Studies assessments and who satisfy the assessors in each block fromn 5.1 to 5.4 are required to arrange a personal program of work for term 5.5 in any department or school within the Faculty, at any hospital or medical institution elsewhere, or with any medical practitioner, provided that details of the elective term are submitted in writing and approved by the Dean by the fifth week of term 5.4.